 The New Generations comprise the older youth age 13 through college.
 The New Generations are currently under the direction of Regina Ihsane.
 The New Generations sing traditional and contemporary gospel tunes.

-If you are of the appropriate age, we invite you to become a part of the New Generations or The Sunbeams.
-The two choirs rehearse on 4th Saturdays at 1:00 p.m. for The Sunbeams and 2:00 p.m. for The New Generations.
+If you interested, we invite you to become a part of the New Generations or The Sunbeams.
+The two choirs rehearse on the Thursday prior to 1st Sunday at 5:30pm for The Sunbeams and 6:30pm for The New Generations.
+The Sunbeams also rehearse the Saturday prior to 1st Sunday at 1:00 p.m.
 Experience the joys of singing praises to The Lord.

 The New Zion Baptist Church Senior Choir was reorganized in 1952 under the pastorate of the late Dr. Junius H. Moody.
 When the choir was reorganized in 1952, there were 21 members.
 Over the years, we have been blessed with dedicated and committed musicians.
 Our current musicians are Deacon James Armstead (Guitar), Sister Helena Jones (floutist), Brother Bobby Whitehead (keyboards), Brother Matthew Whitehead (drums) and Dr. Jocelyn Henry-Whitehead who serves as choir directress, harpist, bassist and pianist.